-As a company operating in the natural resources sector, we have an impact on the natural landscape through our harvesting, site preparation and tree planting activities.
-Resolute Forest Products manages 4.7 million hectares (11.5 million acres) of timberland.
-Some of our forest management activities may occur in areas adjacent to protected areas or in areas with significant biodiversity value.
+As a company operating in the natural resources sector, Resolute Forest Products has an impact on the natural landscape through our harvesting, site preparation and tree planting operations.

 Protecting, Managing and Renewing the Forest

-All of the initiatives and actions we undertake build from our core commitment to protect, manage and renew the forest through responsible management.
-This recognizes that it is possible to carefully harvest trees while maintaining biodiversity and protecting the forest values we all respect.
+All of the initiatives and actions we undertake build upon our core commitment to protect, manage and renew the forest through responsible management.
+Resolute recognizes that it is possible to harvest trees carefully while maintaining biodiversity and upholding the forest values we all respect.

-- Resolute actively protects biodiversity and species at risk by identifying and maintaining a proportion of over-mature stands in the forests we manage.
+- Actively protecting biodiversity and species at risk by identifying and maintaining a proportion of over-mature stands in the forests we manage

-- The Company participates in woodland caribou research and recovery plans and ensures forest health, including regeneration after harvest.
+- Participating in woodland caribou research and recovery plans, and fostering forest health, including regeneration after harvest

-- We protect watersheds, water resources, and the fish and wildlife that depend on them.
+- Protecting watersheds, water resources, and the fish and wildlife that depend on them

-- We also partner in government and private sector research to improve forest management.
+- Partnering in government and private sector research to improve forest management